MislavJaksic/Knowledge-Repository/README.txt

 Intention
 ---------

-As time passes by, I will forget what I once knew and even worse, I will forget how I came to knew these things in the first place.
-To combat this reality, I have decided to create a digital booklet of booklets with which I will be able to remind myself about the thing I knew.
+As time passes by, I will forget what I once knew and even worse, I will forget how I came to knew these topic in the first place.
+To combat this reality, I have decided to create a digital booklet of booklets with which I will be able to remind myself about the subject I once knew.
 I know that writing the booklet will pay off ten years from now...

 Contact
 -------